North Louisiana Football Alliance

-The North Louisiana Football Alliance (NLFA) is an nine-man football american football developmental league based in Bossier City, Louisiana.
+The North Louisiana Football Alliance (NLFA) is a nine-man football american football developmental league based in Bossier City, Louisiana.
 The league established itself as a single entity, owning all eight of its teams, and playing during spring from March to May.
 The league began to play in July 2020 in wake of the COVID-19 pandemic, competing in an abbreviated season.

+The league aims is to become the first professional Nine-man football league, serving as a college alternative and to develop players to professional indoor and arena teams.

 Background

 Each year countless high school athletes miss out on an opportunity to play football at the collegiate level due to a variety of circumstances.
 Air Force veteran Holland Witherspoon took notice, developing an interest in this occurrence, and decided to create somewhat of a platform to serve as a college alternative for these athletes to further player development as well as assist them in advancing to a more established professional league.

 History

 The NLFA was established in 2019, introducing nine-man to the southern region.
-It was created as an alternative for young athletes who weren't offered an opportunity to play at the collegiate level a chance to pursue a potential career playing pro-style football, with an opportunity to advance to a professional level.
+It was created as an alternative for young athletes between the ages of 18 and 24 a chance to participate in a highly competitive level of post-high school football, with an opportunity to advance to a professional level.

 All teams will play their games at one scheduled location within the Ark-La-Tex region during the regular season.
 The league is the first to attempt to brand nine-man adult tackle football as a professional minor league.